ottnav/ottnav.github.io/faq.md

   - `movie`, `series` : use any of these 2 markers to mark that the channel listed is not a channel, but actually a movie or a series, and should be treated as such, and should be placed to media library (though using separate media source is way much preferrable then messing channels with vods/series)
   - `radio` : mark that the channels is actually a radio station (`v1.7.2.1+`)
 - `adult="1"` : marker that channel is adult (however it’s highly recommended to place all channels in single adult category for simpler user manage)
-- `tvg-shift="-2"` : marker specifying that epg data should be shifted by several hours
+- `tvg-shift="-2"` : marker specifying that epg data should be shifted by several hours.
+If configured value not in diapason of `-12..12` then it is treated as seconds
 - `audio-track="2"` : try to autoselect 2nd audio track
 - `video-track="2"` : try to autoselect 2nd video track (`v1.7.1.4+`).
 Also supports specifying resolution of the track to switch to (like `1920x1080` if such track is found, `v1.7.3.2+`)
 - `codec="auto"` : can specify which codec to use when playing this channel by default (if it is available) (`v1.6.9.3+`).
 Can specify several codecs, separated by comma in order of priority.
 Supported values are `auto`, `hard`, `exo1`, `system`, `soft_vlc`, and `external` to open in external player